odevices/docs/README.md

 Your development site will be served locally from [http://localhost:4000](http://localhost:4000).

-Alternatively, if you want to be able to access the dev server from another machine:
+Alternatively, if you want to be able to access the dev server from another machine on your LAN:

 ```bash
 # open the firewall to tcp connections on port 4000